albertgassol1/probai-2025/README.md

 ## Installation

-To set up the environment and install dependencies:
+To set up the environment and install dependencies (tested on python 3.8.10):

 ```bash
 python -m venv probai